Beenham murders

 The Beenham murders were the murders of a teenage girl and two 9-year-old girls in the Berkshire village of Beenham in 1966 and 1967.
-Local man David Burgess was found guilty of two murders in 1967—for which he was handed down two life sentences—and was given a 27-year sentence for the third in 2012 after new forensic evidence brought a conviction.
+Local man David Burgess was found guilty of two murders in 1967—for which two life sentences were handed down—and was given a 27-year sentence for the third in 2012 after new forensic evidence brought a conviction.

 Yolande Waddington

 Yolande Waddington was seventeen years old and had just begun working for the Jagger family at Oakwood Farm, Clay Lane, Beenham, as a live-in nanny to their young daughter.
 Waddington was born in Maidstone in Kent and lived with her family in Newbury in Berkshire, about 9 mi from Beenham, before moving to Oakwood Farm.
 At 22:15 GMT on 28 October 1966, Waddington left the farm for the village post box to post a letter to her boyfriend; the walk would have taken about fifteen minutes.
 At 22:35, she visited the Six Bells pub to buy some cigarettes; this was the last known sighting of her.

 When it was noticed the following morning that Waddington had failed to return to Oakwood Farm, the Jagger family telephoned her boyfriend who told them he had no idea where she was.
 They reported her missing to the police at midday.
 On 30 October, two farm labourers found bloodstained clothing beneath hay bales in a cow shed on Clay Lane.
 Waddington's body was found lying in a waterlogged ditch a short distance away.

 Waddington's hands had been bound with baling twine and the post-mortem, carried out by home office pathologist Keith Simpson, revealed that the cause of her death was strangulation with a twine ligature.
 Waddington had also been stabbed twice in her torso; the wounds were about 2 in deep.
 The time of death was placed between 22:30 and midnight.

 Regional crime squad officers, along with officers from Scotland Yard, were brought into the area.
 A search around the cow shed for the murder weapon was assisted by US airmen with mine detectors based at nearby USAF Greenham Common.
 A broken blade from a pen knife, similar to that believed to have been used on Waddington, was recovered.
 More than 4,000 statements were taken from local people.
 Analysis of blood on Waddington's clothing revealed traces of a blood group which was different to hers.

 In November 1966, every male in Beenham aged between 16 and 50 was invited to give a sample of his blood in one of the first voluntary mass blood tests in UK criminal history.
 Over 200 men were tested and the samples were examined by forensic scientist Margaret Pereira at Scotland Yard, but no match to Waddington's killer was found.